 Most people incur no health problems while visiting Uganda or but enjoy themselves during the time on Safari.

-Do however read our health page and take advantage of the information found there
+Do, however, read our health page and take advantage of the information found there.

 Vaccination Certificates such as Yellow Fever.

-Bring a sufficient amount of your prescriptions.
+Bring enough of your prescriptions.

 2nd set of eyeglasses